RichaSaynak/GH_Student_Details_Database_Nucamp_Portfolio_Project_1/README.md

 Technologies used -
 1. Django
+2. Docker
+3. Postgresql
+4. Pgadmin
-2. Insomnia
+5. Insomnia
-3. Git Workflow - for building and testing
+6. Git Workflow - for building and testing
-4. Deployed to Google Cloud
+7. Deployed to Google Cloud
-5. Created unit and integration testing using pytests
+8. Created unit and integration testing using pytests

 I have not worked on the Front End part of the Project ( HTML, CSS , React, etc) as I am yet to learn that.
 So, I have used the basic Front End template as used in the workshops.
 I have used Insomnia to check the endpoints.